 By: Chanh Chi (Senior Director, IT), Charlene Huang (Database Architect), Jino Jose (Lead Applications Database Administrator), Grant Nowell (Director, IT Infrastructure PMO & Compliance), Donald Philpott (Senior Manager, Global DC Metro & Backbone), Stephen Sheen (Manager, IT Infrastructure PMO) and Zaigui Wang (Senior Manager, Cloud Infrastructure)

-Eighty percent of VMware’s production workloads, including the majority of mission-critical applications, were run out of a leased data center with low power density and very expensive to maintain.
+VMware’s production workloads, including the majority of mission-critical applications, were run out of a leased data center with low power density and very expensive to maintain.
 Luckily, a major technology refresh cycle provided an unprecedented opportunity to perform VMware’s largest migration of live workloads (4,000+ virtual machines supporting 400+ lines of business) to a completely different physical data center—an undertaking that was fraught with numerous complexities and potentially significant negative impacts if the move failed.
 This would additionally require intricate coordination between application teams, infrastructure maintenance teams, and those involved in the physical move of hardware.

 Architected guidelines led the way